waitinfuture/emapreduce/intl.en-US/Developer Guide/Spark/Use Spark to write data to HBase.md

 # Use Spark to write data to HBase {#concept_n5q_vfh_hfb .concept}

 This topic describes how Spark writes data to HBase.
+Note that

-Note that computing clusters must be in the same security group as HBase clusters.
+**Note:** computing clusters must be in the same security group as HBase clusters.
 Otherwise, the network cannot be connected.
 When you create a cluster in E-MapReduce, make sure that you select the security group where the HBase cluster is located.

 ## Allow Spark to access HBase {#section_qs1_xfh_hfb .section}